 “Africa – You can see a sunset and believe you have witnessed the Hand of God” – Jodi Picoult (American author).
 Thanks to Africa’s geographically diverse realms – sand dunes, tropical forests, endless grasslands, arid plains and lush beaches, each day goes out with a bang.
 Sipping a sundowner at the end of a fun-filled, adventure-packed African safari is an absolute must, a time of reflection and daydreaming as the horizon catches fire and the land gets painted in red and orange hues.

 For many of us, these sunsets are thousands of miles away.
 Nevertheless, through this post, we will try our best to bring them a little closer.
 Get ready to feast your eyes on Africa’s most stunning sunsets.
 Be warned, they might convince you to pack your bags and hop on a safari tour!

 10. Garden Route, South Africa

-Western Cape’s Garden Route is one of South Africa’s often overlooked romantic retreats, secluded, quiet and far from the crowds.
+Western Cape’s Garden Route is one of South Africa’s most iconic romantic retreats, secluded, quiet and far from the crowds.
 Its name comes from the diverse vegetation it displays, alongside a great number of lagoons and lakes.
 Plus, it offers some of the best beach sunsets in the world.
 Drive through the pristine coastline and don’t forget to make a few stops along the way.

 Spend the night in one of the tranquil fishermen villages on the coast.
 For those with itchy feet, Tsitsikamma National Park on the Garden Route is excellent for hikers and has a campsite right by the ocean – a recipe for stunning sunset photos right from your tent door.
 And there’s nothing like watching mighty elephants passing in front of the setting sun in Addo Elephant Park just off the Garden Route.

 9. The Zambezi River